 Consumers who shopped online for the first time or shopped more extensively online during the pandemic mostly said this would continue to do so for at least some of the purchases that were previously offline.

 One brand’s (or shopping outlet/platform’s) loss is another brand’s gain.
-Both brands that lost and gained customers during the pandemic will need to understand and address consumers very carefully in the coming months to either hold on to newly acquired customers or woo back old ones.
+Both brands that lost and gained customers during the pandemic will need to understand consumer perceptions and address consumers very carefully in the coming months to either hold on to newly acquired customers or woo back old ones.

 With restricted global movement and a sharp urge for self-preservation in the rapids of the pandemic, consumers globally started falling back on their local communities and championing local produce.
 The trend could mean consumers opting for products made locally and buying from community stores.